-Since the penetration of P2P sharing and renting of goods is low at the moment in the EU ($\max \sim 1\%$ of EU citizens engaged), we can assume that most of this expenditure is based on buying new goods to meet the demands of European consumers.
+Since the penetration of P2P sharing and renting of goods is low at the moment in the EU (max ~1% of EU citizens engaged), we can assume that most of this expenditure is based on buying new goods to meet the demands of European consumers.
 If P2P sharing becomes more pronounced (more people start sharing more products), the expenditures for shareable consumer durables could go down as we start to make better use of the existing stock of consumer durables in the economy and buy less new products.
 In a most ambitious scenario towards 2030, we could assume that all these savings would be realised by sharing and renting these durable products instead of buying them.
 In a moderate growth scenario, we could assume a realisation of half of these savings for EU households.
-Therefore, in general, we conclude that an average level of P2P sharing and renting will not yield significant economic gains at consumer level.
-This preliminary finding was confirmed by Peerby in an interview, who claimed that the major reason for users to engage is not economic.
+Therefore, in general, we conclude that an average level of P2P sharing and renting was confirmed by Peerby in an interview, who claimed that the major reason for users to engage is not economic.